horrible-dong/TeamDETR/Team-DINO/README.md

 ## Model Zoo

-Without increasing parameters and calculations, our query teamwork can be easily plugged into DAB-based DETRs, including DAB-DETR, DN-DETR and the single-stage DINO.
+Without increasing parameters and calculations, our query teamwork can be easily integrated into DAB-based DETRs, including DAB-DETR, DN-DETR and the single-stage DINO.

 [[model zoo in 百度网盘]](https://pan.baidu.com/s/1ZLPAB6Mg0jVSKxECq4f_Jg?pwd=team)（提取码team）